lorrli274/next/courses/original/Database Fundamentals/Activities/Databases/05-Review.md

 * How to **create** and **delete** a database

 Throughout the rest of this course you'll be exposed to some of these concepts again, especially how to work with a schema when making changes to it or extracting data from the database.

-In your first activity, you'll be introduced to a company named Johnson's Hardware who is in desperate need of a database.
-You'll work with them to identify their needs and get them started!